MFA Installation and Troubleshooting FAQ — Duo

 See How do I reset my Duo Account?
 Once your Duo account has been reset, you will be able to re-enroll with a new device.

 You can still authenticate with Duo.
-You can use a pre-generated Passcode or open the Duo Mobile app and generate a single Passcode by tapping the key icon in the bar labeled "Columbia University."
+You can use a pre-generated Passcode or open the Duo Mobile app and generate a single Passcode by tapping the bar labeled "Columbia University."
 See What is a Passcode and how do I use one? for more information.

 The behavior of the app is device-dependent and differs between Android and Apple (iOS) phones.